sjordhani22/sending-requests-to-nginx/README.md

 * O_NONBLOCK flag enables non-blocking operation on the 'open file description' which affects all threads/calls
 * MSG_ERRQUEUE specifies that queued errors be received from the socket error queue and will be in the format of a sock_extended_err structure that contains information like the type of error, error number, and where it originated

+---

+### Exercise 3

+For this exercise, I used openssl to generate a self-signed SSL certificate and then I modified my NGINX config file to use the certificate.
+I also modified the script 'req_h2load.sh' to talk to the NGINX server over TLS.
+I ran strace on the worker process for NGINX and added the output to this repository (named 'listenssl') to show that I set up the certificates and the config file successfully.
+If you look at the output file, you will see that NGINX was trying to read/write random bytes (this means the data has been encrypted).